UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

 ## Conntributing
- while the package does the job perfectly now, please give me some time to make the code look more professional.
+ While the package does the job perfectly now, please give me some time to make the code look more professional.
 Contributors welcome!

 ## Installation

 1. Add this line to your 'composer.json`

-`"unrulynatives/attitudes": "0.*"`
+`"unrulynatives/attitudes": "^1.0"`

 2. register the service provider in `config/app.php`.

+    `Unrulynatives\Attitudes\AttitudesServiceProvider::class,`

 3. Update your `User.php` model with this package's trait. (currently in non-working condition!)